Andrews Agbleke (Kwasi), Ph.D.

 President and Co-Founder

 Dr. Agbleke is the co-founder of Sena Institute of Technology and the current president of the Institute.
-His passion is to build an institute of higher learning dedicated to research across the African continent.
+His passion is to build an institute of higher learning dedicated to research in Ghana and across the African continent.

 Bartholomew Dzudzor, Ph.D.

 Michael Agbleke, B.Sc.

 Michael is the Chief Operating Officer and Co-founder of Sena Institute of Technology.
 Currently, he is a Physician Assistant interning at Comboni Hospital, Sogakope.
 This hospital is among few hospitals dedicated to providing health care to the people in South Tongu District.
 In addition, Michael is a data analyst at Medlook Ghana, an NGO responsible for health promotion, education, screening and immunization at Sogakope and its environs.